About the Act

 - amendments to the Children, Young Persons, and Their Families Act 1989

-The heads of six government departments are now accountable for protecting and improving the lives of vulnerable children.
-The New Zealand Police, the Ministries of Health, Education, Justice, Social Development and Oranga Tamariki—Ministry for Children have new, legislated responsibilities.
+The heads of 6 government departments are now accountable for protecting and improving the lives of vulnerable tamariki.
+The New Zealand Police, the Ministries of Health, Education, Justice, Social Development and Oranga Tamariki - Ministry for Children have new, legislated responsibilities.

 Child protection policies have been adopted as standard by the agencies above along with the Ministry of Business, Innovation and Employment (Housing), District Health Boards and school Boards of Trustees.

-These changes are about creating a better life for the most vulnerable children in New Zealand.
+These changes are about creating a better life for the most vulnerable tamariki in Aotearoa New Zealand.

 Sector specific guidance